Skip to Content

 Note: You can also submit new evidence with certain types of Board Appeals.
 Keep reading on this page to learn about Board Appeals.

-A higher-level reviewer will review your decision again.
-This reviewer will consider the same evidence that you already submitted.
+A higher-level reviewer will review the decision.
+This reviewer will consider the same evidence as before.
+They can’t consider any new evidence.

 Note: You can request an optional, one-time, informal conference with a higher-level reviewer to identify specific errors in the case.
 If you request an informal conference, this may delay the review.